Чтобы скачать документ введите ваш email.

 Let’s dive in!

-For a property transfer to be valid, the deed must be documented in writing and authenticated by an Italian public notary, ensuring its transcription in the Real Estate Register (Conservatoria dei Pubblici Registri Immobiliari).
+Real estate in Italy can be transferred, for example, by sale or gift.
+For a voluntary transfer of ownership to be properly completed, the relevant deed must be executed in the form required by law with the involvement of an Italian notary, who ensures its transcription in the Real Estate Register (Conservatoria dei Pubblici Registri Immobiliari)

 Once the deed is signed, the transfer of title takes immediate effect.